Phishing is one of the subtlest threats in the dark world of cyber threats.

-Detection of these threat has been being more difficult over time.
+Detection of these threats has been more difficult over time.

 Generally, scammers send spear-phishing emails so that they really look like they’re from your friend or a colleague.

-Moreover, hackers made this matter more complicated as they exploits real emails accounts from a genuine entity.
+Moreover, hackers made this matter more complicated as they exploit real email accounts from a genuine entity.
 This usually happens because attackers have successfully broken that organization or people victims know.

-In that case, you may contact the send by phone or by other social media messaging apps and ask about the message.
+In that case, you may contact the sender by phone or by other social media messaging apps and ask about the message.

-Precautions of the sort may save you a lot troubles, including a ransomware.
+Precautions of the sort may save you many troubles, including ransomware.

-Do not forget that human intuition is, at the same time, the core of the problem and of its solution.
-To deal with cyber threats you have to be smart.
+Do not forget that human intuition is, at the same time, the core of the problem and its solution.
+To deal with cyber threats, you have to be smart.

 Let us be honest on this point.

 True, there is no cybersecurity silver bullet.
 Cybersecurity would not exist if a program, software, plug-in, etc., would effectively -and automatically, deal with threats.